qapage/qapage.github.io/_posts/2025-01-08-My-thoughts-on-writing.md

 tags: [writing]
 ---

 I'm an aspiring writer.
 I write blogs, I've written two chapters in a book and I hope to write books in the future.
-Its like any other craft that you want to get better at.
+It's like any other craft that you want to get better at.
 You put time in, and you get better.
 The more you write, the better you get.

 #### Why do I want to write?